chipsalliance/adams-bridge/docs/AdamsBridge_MLKEM.md

 # Compress/Decompress

 The compression stage in ML-KEM takes full 12-bit polynomial coefficients and reduces them to a smaller representation of d bits, where d varies depending on the compression level.
-For ML-KEM, at least three different d values must be supported.
+This design explicitly supports d values of 1, 5, 11, and 12.
+The value d = 12 is used to implement the byte encode and byte decode functions of the ML-KEM algorithm.
 This compression is a lossy operation that approximates a division by q \= 3329, mapping each coefficient in Zq to a smaller domain suitable for compact ciphertext encoding.
 In hardware, this typically requires multiplication by a scaling factor, followed by division and rounding operations that are expensive in terms of logic and latency.

 ![](./images/MLKEM/image13.png)